-North America is undergoing an unprecedented growth in our human population, while climate change threatens to further reduce the quality and quantity of water that supports salmon.
+North America must meet the demands of a growing human population and at the same time address climate change which threatens to further reduce the quality and quantity of water that supports salmon.
 It is important to protect the most resilient strongholds in the Pacific Northwest, Alaska, and Canada before they begin a precipitous decline.
 It is less expensive to protect these populations now than it will be to allow them to decline and then attempt to restore them.
 Moreover, if we do not protect these remaining wild systems now, we will lose the seed sources to repopulate other areas where salmon are declining.

 The range of Pacific salmon crosses national boundaries and countless watersheds.
 Each salmon river has a different mix of government agencies, businesses, landowners, native peoples and nonprofit groups that have a vested interest in its management.
 The key to navigating this complex political and geographic landscape is to build partnerships around a shared vision for wild salmon.
 Through partnerships we can accelerate the protection and restoration of our healthiest rivers and core centers of wild salmon abundance and genetic diversity.